gabonwill/snowball-docs/defi-university/fundamentals/fn-205-bridges.md

 ## Bridges Available

-There are many bridges available on every chain, meaning they are are more inter-connected than ever before.
+There are many bridges available on every chain, meaning they are more inter-connected than ever before.
 When choosing between bridges, it important to take into account a number of factors:

 * If a bridge is trustless or centralized.
 * The fees charged to bridge your tokens.